Saltar al contenido principal

 6 ways to style hair with a claw clip

-Need to look good on the go?
-We'll explain how to tame your locks with the simplest tool in your style toolbox.
+Need to look good on-the-go?
+Learn how to tame locks with the simplest tool in the style toolbox.

 But there's another reason these clip hairdos are hot again: Hairstyles with claw clips are low maintenance, versatile and effortlessly chic.
 They're also less likely to cause hair damage than traditional elastic hair ties that pull on and add tension to strands.

-So, channel the inner aughts "It Girl" of your choice and grab a claw clip.
-Here's what you need to know for quick, stylish hair - whether it's a timeless French twist, a chic claw clip ponytail or a trendy look with the mini claw clips of yore.
+So, channel an aughts "It Girl" and grab a claw clip.
+These are tips for quick, stylish hair - whether it's a timeless French twist, a chic claw clip ponytail or a trendy look with the mini claw clips of yore.

 En este artículo: